-SMQTK's classifyFiles command can use this saved IQR state to classify a set of files (not necessarily the files in your IQR Application ingest).
+SMQTK's smqtk-classify-files tool can use this saved IQR state to classify a set of files (not necessarily the files in your IQR Application ingest).
 The command has the following form:

 2.4 Utilities and Applications

 Also part of SMQTK are support utility modules, utility scripts (effectively the "binaries") and service-oriented and demonstration web applications.